Early New High German: Diphthongization

 This change started as early as the 12th century in Upper Bavarian, and only reached Moselle Franconian in the 16th century.
-It does not affect Alemannic or Ripuarian dialects, which still retain the original long vowels.
+It does not affect Alemannic (apart from Swabian) or Ripuarian dialects, which still retain the original long vowels.
 The map shows the distribution and chronology of this sound change.
 In Bavarian, the original diphthongs are monophthongized, avoiding a merger with the new diphthongs.

 Monophthongisation

 The MHG falling diphthongs /iə/, /uə/ and /yə/ (spelt ie, uo and üe) are monophthongised, replacing the long high vowels lost in the diphthongisation.
 In the case of /iə/ > /iː/ the MHG spelling is retained and in Modern German ie indicates the long vowel.